 - Contact someone about a project.
 Contact information for engineers or other project leaders is available on each project's individual webpage.

 - Learn more about the city planning behind these projects.
 Learn more about higher-level vision and planning for Minneapolis streets in Access Minneapolis, the City of Minneapolis' Ten Year Transportation Action Plan.

 - Learn more about the Public Works Department.

 Every year, the City adopts a plan for capital improvements for the next five years.
 Capital improvements include projects such as street construction, bridges, public buildings, traffic systems, park improvements, sewers and water infrastructure.

 Prior to the mayor presenting her recommended budget to the City Council, elected officials gather feedback from residents regarding which capital projects the City should undertake through the Capital Long-Range Improvement Committee (CLIC).
 The CLIC consists of 33 residents (seven appointed by the mayor and two appointed by each of the 13 council members to represent their wards) who rank proposed capital projects based upon a number of criteria and present their recommendations to the mayor and City Council.
-(See the 2017 CLIC Book of proposals.)
+(See the 2017 CLIC Book.)

 (Description taken from the 2016 Council Adopted Budget)